Kick The Training Wheels Off With These Frequently Asked Questions

 How do I donate a bike?

-Bikes can be dropped off on Saturday, October 5th, 2019 between 9 AM and 1 PM at Twin Cities metro area Allina clinics and hospitals.
-Exact addresses of locations are available on our Donate a Bike page.
+Bikes can be dropped off on Saturday, October 7, 2023 between 9 AM and 1 PM at participating Hy-Vee locations (see below).
 If you can donate $30 in addition to your bike, that will cover the cost for us to get your bike back in ‘good as new’ condition.
 To donate, click here.

 What kind of bikes is FB4K looking for?

-Free Bikes 4 Kidz is looking for new or gently used bikes of any size (including tricycles and scooters)—child or adult.
+Free Bikes 4 Kidz MN is looking for new or gently used bikes of any size (including tricycles and scooters)—child or adult.
 We are looking for bikes that are in good rideable condition and need minimal work in order to get them looking and running well.
 We are not looking for bikes that are rusted, missing wheels, have bent wheels, or basically are in “tough” shape.
-We want to give away bikes that look good and are safe and fun to ride.
-Plus we do not have the time or resources to fix up severely damaged bikes.
+If you would be proud to give your used bike to a neighbor to ride right away, we would be proud to help you do that!

 Yes.
 And yes.
 We are a registered non-profit so 100% of your contribution is tax deductible.
 (You will receive a receipt from us for all contributions.)
 We gladly accept contributions of any size.
 We spend somewhere in the neighborhood of $30 to get each bike in tip top shape, so your donation will help get more bikes to more kids.
 Visit our Financial Donations page where you will be able to make a donation online using your credit card.
 Or, if you would rather, you can send a check to our mailing address, also listed on our Contact page.